LilSodium/Multiplayer-Worms/README.md

-# Multiplayer Worms 🪱
+# Multiplayer Worms 🕹️
 Hello and welcome to my worms multiplayer project.
 As the name implies, this is simply worms, but with multiplayer!

-It's a browser-based, built with Vue for the front-end and Node.js with Socket.IO for the back-end that way we have real-time communication.
+It's a browser-based, built with Vue for the front-end and Node.js with Socket.IO for the back-end so we have real-time communication.

 The back-end server sleeps after long periods of inactivity.
 So just give it a minte to wake-up if the buttons aren't responding.